sampathkatari/MyWiki/git-commands/commands.md

  - <b>git branch</b> - Lists out the current branches available. -a option will list out the remote branches as well.
 Giving a name will actually create a branch.
 Usage : git branch -a
  - <b>git checkout</b> - Will checkout a different branch in local by updating index, working tree and head to point new branch.
 Usage : git checkout {branch-name}
  - <b>git push</b> - Pushes all commited changes to remote branch.
 Usage : git push -u origin master
+ - <b>git stash</b> - For stashing the current workspace changes.
+Usage : git stash.
+To be used when user want to checkout another branch and save the current changes somewhere else instead of commiting to the branch.
+ - <b>git stash list</b> - Lists out all the stashes recorded.
+Usage : git stash list
+ - <b>git stash apply</b> - For applying the stashed changes to the current branch.
+Usage : git stash apply {stash-name}. stash-name will be something like stash@{0}.
+Stashed changes will be applied to current active branch, so make sure you checkout or move to the branch where you want your stashed changes to be applied.
+ - <b>git tag</b> - For tagging with a specific version on a particular commit id.
+Usage : git tag -a {tag-ver} -m {message}